happyuc-project/web3j/docs/source/smart_contracts.rst

 being re-broadcast onto another chain, such as from Ropsten to Mainnet::

    TransactionManager transactionManager = new RawTransactionManager(
-           webuj, credentials, ChainId.MAIN_NET);
+           Webuj, credentials, ChainId.MAIN_NET);

-In order to avoid having to change config or code to specify which chain you are working with, webuj's default behaviour is to not specify chain ids on transactions to simplify working with the library.
+In order to avoid having to change config or code to specify which chain you are working with, Webuj's default behaviour is to not specify chain ids on transactions to simplify working with the library.
 However, the recommendation of the HappyUC community is to use them.

 You can obtain the chain id of the network that your HappyUC client is connected to with the following request::

-   webuj.netVersion().send().getNetVersion();
+   Webuj.netVersion().send().getNetVersion();

 .. transaction-processors: